romainVala/Synthetic_learning_on_dHCP/README.md

 This repository report in a csv file, all results from the article "Comprehensive analysis of synthetic learning applied to neonatal brain MRI segmentation"

-Since we use an Open data set (the dHCP)

 We also include a python script in generate_data subdir, as well as two label file examples, to show the generating process used with torchio package